top of page

 Conclusion

 How heavy metals enter the body is distinct from where exposure originates.
 Once metals cross biological barriers through ingestion, inhalation, or limited dermal absorption, they can persist in tissues for long periods of time.
 Understanding these entry mechanisms provides essential context for how accumulation occurs and why repeated low-level exposure can carry long-term biological significance.
+Addressing accumulated exposure is a separate but related topic — heavy metal detox methods outlines the primary approaches used to support the body's elimination pathways once buildup has occurred.

 Comments